Craig Tucker

 Craig Tucker is a fictional character in the adult animated television series South Park.
+He is voiced by series co-creator Matt Stone.
 One of the main characters' fourth-grade classmates, he debuted in the season one episode "Mr. Hankey, the Christmas Poo" singing "We Wish You a Merry Christmas" with the rest of the third-grade class.
 His speaking debut was in "Rainforest Shmainforest".
-A pragmatist, Craig commonly strays from the plans of the main characters in favor of more practical, realistic approaches and solutions to main issues.
+A pragmatist, Craig commonly strays from the plans of the main characters in favor of more practical, realistic approaches and solutions to main issue.

-Since the season 19 episode "Tweek x Craig", Craig has been involved in a relationship with fellow fourth-grade student Tweek Tweak.
-Seemingly forced by the other townspeople at first, their relationship has been shown to evolve throughout South Park as a genuine sincere relationship, and have been shown to identify as gay.

 Appearance

-Craig is commonly seen wearing a blue chullo hat.
-He is characterized by this and his deep, nasal, monotone voice.
+Craig is commonly seen wearing a blue aviator or chullo hat.
+He is characterized by this and his slightly more deep, nasal, monotone voice.
 In some scenes, including during a head lice check in "Lice Capades", Craig is seen with no hat and black hair.
 He is also seen as a stereotypical metrosexual in "South Park is Gay!", and an anime-styled ninja wielding a katana in "Good Times with Weapons".

 Biography

 Inception

 In the beginning of South Park, Craig was said to be the most violent and strongest student in the third-grade class (excluding Cartman).
-Cartman once claimed that Craig was the "biggest troublemaker in [their] class", and parents of his classmates have cited him as a "bad influence".
+Cartman once claimed that Craig was the "biggest troublemaker in class", and parents of his classmates have cited him as a "bad influence".
 In a running gag during the show's earlier seasons, establishing shots of Mr. Mackey's office would feature Craig waiting outside, yet his activities were never seen.
 In the first several seasons, Craig has a habit of giving people the finger, a trait the show's official website attributes to his learning the behavior from his family, all of whom frequently use the gesture as well, most notably in the third season episode, "Tweek vs. Craig", in which his entire family take turns flipping each other off at the dinner table.
 This trait was used less throughout the show's runtime, and was last seen in the episode "Fun with Veal".
 Along with the rest of the characters, Craig moved to the fourth grade in "Fourth Grade".